 I traveled for work for years before I even considered taking a solo trip for fun.
-Sure I knew that a lot of people were doing it and it had become a thing.
-But as a gen xer with a family.
-Was I really going to do it now?
+Sure, I knew there it had kind of become a thing.
+But as a gen xer with a family, was I really going to start now?

-I was lucky enough to have a job that as long as my work was completed by a certain time, I could do whatever I liked the rest of the time.
-Sadly, most people aren’t that fortunate and I got tired of trying to find someone to travel with me.
+Yes!
+I was lucky enough to have a job that we worked in quarters.
+As long as my work was completed, I could do whatever I liked until we started up again.
+Most people don’t have jobs like that and I got tired of trying to find someone to travel with me.

 So I planned my first solo non work trip.
-To Mexico.
 I had been to Mexico a lot over the years and thought it would be the perfect place to start.

 But even after traveling alone for work and going somewhere I was kind of familiar with, there were unique situations that arose on that first trip.
 Things I had not considered.